RedBearSys/RedBear.LogHub/README.md

 The benefits of using LogHub versus getting your production applications to connect directly to a port on your workstation include:

 * multiple users can monitor the same log at the same time;
-* no need to punch holes in firewalls or external ports to internal ports - developers can choose which logs to stream without IT involvement.
+* no need to punch holes in firewalls or map external ports to internal ports - developers can choose which logs to stream without IT involvement.

 ## Service Bus setup
 You must first create a Service Bus to receive, store and forward your NLog log-events.
 Each application will be a topic within that Service Bus.